Torchwood, BBC (airs on BBC America)

 We also learn that the rift works both ways; not only does it deposit things in our time and space, it can take things.
 Then in the penultimate episode of the season, we get some flashbacks to when each member of Torchwood was recruited, which was rather interesting.
 (Ianto's flashback, it should be noted, was when he joined Torchwood Three in Cardiff; before that he had worked at Torchwood One in London.
 So we don't see his initial recruitment, though we do get to see him and Jack work together to capture the pterodactyl that currently lives in the Torchwood hub; oh, did I forget to mention before that they had a pterodactyl?
 Hmmm....)
 Anyway, at the end of that episode, Jack receives a holographic message from John Hart, who has Gray with him.
 This leads into the season finale, which I'll just say wasn't what I was expecting.
 Some major stuff happened, with a profound impact on the future of Torchwood, at least on a personal level.
 Since you've been warned about spoilers, I'll tell you that both Tosh and Owen die (for good, this time).

-Season three is just a 5-episode miniseries called "Children of Earth" (Wikipedia).
 It begins with something that happened in 1965, involving a group of children.
 Flash forward to the present, and we see that one day, every child on earth stops for just a minute.
 Later in the day, they again stop, followed by shrieking, followed by reciting a message (in English, everywhere in the world): "We.
 Are.
 Coming."
 There's also an old man who is affected in the same way, who was among the children from 1965.
-And there are those people in the government who seem to be aware of what's actually going on.
-And... well, I'll say more when I've seen more of the miniseries.
+And there are people in the government who seem to be aware of what's actually going on.
+Eventually, some aliens called the 456 arrive on Earth, with a demand that no one wants to meet, but I won't say any more about that, except that they had been here before, in 1965, and had returned for... payment.
+The Torchwood team has to learn the truth behind all this, and stop the aliens.
+There are some tragedies in the course of the season, including (spoiler alert) the death of Ianto (who had at some point become Jack's lover).